How to Support a Survivor

 • Do Not Touch Them Without Asking Permission First

-While hugging a friend or holding their hand may be a natural inclination, it is important to ask the survivor if that would comfort them or if they want that.
-Physical intimacy that may have been fine before the assault may not be fine for a while after the assault.
-The right for the survivor to choose the type and timing of physical intimacy is integral to their feeling of safety.
+While hugging or holding the hand of a friend or loved one may be a natural inclination, it is important to ask the survivor if that would comfort them or if that is something they want at this time.
+Physical initmacy after an assault may not be fine and may take time for the survivor to be comfortable with intimacy again.
+The right for the survivor to choose the type and timing of intimacy is integrate to their feeling of safety.

 • Don't Pressure For Details

-While it is normal to be angry at the person accused of hurting your friend, confronting this person could result in the offender escalating behavior (e.g. harassment, stalking) against your friend.
+It is normal to be angry at the person for hurting your friend or loved one.
+However, confronting this person could result in the offender escalating behavior (i.e., harassment, stalking) against your friend or loved one.
+Remember, it is their choice.

-DU is a small campus and when someone is sexually assaulted they may feel like everyone knows what happened to them.
-It's important that you get permission from your friend before you talk to anyone about what they have shared with you.
-Your friend has confided in you because your friend trusts you.
+DU is a small campus and when someone experiences interpersonal violence they may feel like everyone knows what happened to them.
+It's important that you get consent from your friend before you talk to anyone about what they shared with you.
 It is not your story to share.

 • What Not to Say or Do

-Don't confront the alleged offender.
+Don't confront the person who caused the harm.
 It is normal to be angry at the person; however, confronting the person could result in the offender escalating behavior or your actions could jeopardize a potential investigation.

 Avoid implying blame.
-Sexual assault or other forms of gender violence are never the fault of the survivor.
-Don't as things like:
+Any form of interpersonal violence is never the fault of the survivor.
+Don't say things like:

 • "Why did you get that drunk?"